Come meet the faculty and learn all about this program. All relevant questions will be happily answered and refreshments

-This program is based in one of China's most beautiful cities, Hangzhou (1.5 hours south of Shanghai or 42 minutes by high-speed train).
+This program is based in one of China's most beautiful cities, Hangzhou (3 hours south of Shanghai or 42 minutes by high-speed train).
 Become immersed in campus and Chinese daily life through special cultural and class activities, planned excursions (including a pre-program to Beijing, and post-program trips to Huangshan's Yellow Mountain National Park, and Shanghai) and scheduled interaction events with Chinese students.
 Past participants have seen a Shanghai acrobats performance, visited the 400-year-old Yuyuan Gardens, walked the Great Wall, learned about traditional Chinese Medicine and Chinese calligraphy; and engaged with local Chinese students from Zhejiang University.

 Students select two courses from the following 3-credit hour options, for a total of 6 credits.
 NC State faculty teach all courses except FL 295, which is taught by local Zhejiang University faculty and is for transfer credit only.
 All other courses taken will earn NC State credit.

 - PS 231: Intro to International Relations

 - STS 490: Geographies of Energy